zudochkin/awesome-newsletters/README.md

 - [GitHub Trending Repos](https://github.com/vitalets/github-trending-repos).
 A special repo allowing to track trending projects in your favorite programming language on GitHub.
 Updates come as GitHub notifications once a day or a week.
 - [HN Mail](https://hnmail.io).
 A customizable weekly newsletter that delivers Hacker News stories based on your interests.
 - [Senior Mindset](https://seniormindset.com).
 Get a series of curated essays on the mindset of a senior software engineer.
+- [Weekly Robotics](https://weeklyrobotics.com/).
+A weekly newsletter with news, projects and research related to robotics.

 ## Resilience